mk3008/PropertyBind/README.md

 }
 ```

-The above code is very tedious.
-Therefore, by using the SourceGenerator PropertyBind, you can write code with the same meaning as above using attributes.
+The above code is boring.

+By using SourceGenerator PropertyBind, you can write a shorter code with the same meaning as above.

 ```cs
 [GeneratePropertyBind(nameof(Posts), nameof(Post.Blog))]